Richard Marx: 2010s

 In March 2010, Marx released Stories to Tell, his first fully acoustic album.

 On May 3, 2011, Marx was invited onto the stage at the Curran Theater in San Francisco by Hugh Jackman.
 It was opening night of Hugh Jackman in Performance.
 Jackman and Marx sang "Right Here Waiting" together, with Marx changing the lyrics of the last chorus to "right here waiting for Hugh".

 Also on May 3, 2011, the reissue of Stories to Tell was released in the United States as a three-disc set exclusively through Walmart.
 The set included a "best of" disc, an acoustic disc of tracks, and a DVD of a live concert performance at the Shepherd's Bush venue in England.
 The album was also made available for purchase on iTunes and Amazon, but without the bonus DVD and album booklet.
 "Everybody" was released as a single in Europe and "When You Loved Me" was released in the U.S., peaking in the Top 20 on the Adult Contemporary chart.

-In the summer of 2011, Marx collaborated with the internet comedy duo Rhett and Link, producing a celebrity endorsement for a colon-cleansing spa in Sacramento, California.
+In the summer 2011, Marx collaborated with the internet comedy duo Rhett and Link, producing a celebrity endorsement for a colon-cleansing spa in Sacramento, California.
 The ad spot and its "making of" was featured on an episode of Rhett and Link's Commercial Kings television series on IFC.

 On November 1, 2011, Marx released The Christmas EP, a five-song collection of Christmas songs.
 In October 2012, Marx followed up The Christmas EP with a full album of holiday tracks that he called Christmas Spirit.

 On July 8, 2014, Marx released his eleventh studio album, Beautiful Goodbye.

 2020s

 Marx's next album, Limitless, was released on February 7, 2020.
 Its lead-off single, "Another One Down", hit No. 14 on Billboards Adult Contemporary chart, giving Marx a span of 32 years at the format.

 In 2021, he appeared in the Family Guy episode "Young Parent Trap".

 His autobiography Stories to Tell, was released in July 2021.

-Marx appears as himself and performs "Right Here Waiting" in the 200th episode of The Goldbergs, "The Wedding" which aired in March 2022.
+Marx appeared as himself and performed "Right Here Waiting" in the 200th episode of The Goldbergs, "The Wedding" which aired in March 2022.

-Marx's album Songwriter was released on September 30, 2022, and released the first single Same Heartbreak, Different Day on July 15, 2022.
-A previous non-album single Just Go that was subsequently released as a bonus track to the Beautiful Goodbye is also on this album, along with the studio version of Moscow Calling that had also been a bonus track to Beautiful Goodbye as a remix.
+Marx's album Songwriter was released on September 30, 2022, with its lead single "Same Heartbreak, Different Day" released on July 15, 2022.
+A previous non-album single, "Just Go" that was subsequently released as a bonus track on the album Beautiful Goodbye is also on this album, along with the studio version of "Moscow Calling" that was also a bonus track on Beautiful Goodbye as a remix.

 In 2025, Marx became a coach on The Voice Australia, alongside Melanie C, Ronan Keating, and Kate Miller-Heidke.